Nordstrom/chefdk_bootstrap/CONTRIBUTING.md

 Will run the test kitchen integration tests.
 These tests use Vagrant and Virtualbox, which must be installed for the tests to execute.

-After converging in a virtual machine, ServerSpec tests are executed.
+After converging in a virtual machine, InSpec tests are executed.
-This skeleton comes with a very basic ServerSpec test; refer to http://serverspec.org for detail on how to create tests.
+This skeleton comes with some basic InSpec tests; refer to https://www.chef.io/inspec/ for detail on how to create tests.

 ##### Testing bootstrap.ps1
 Use test kitchen to spin up a new VM: